Market Analysts see Nuvation Bio Inc. [NUVB] gaining to $16. Time to buy?

-Nuvation Bio Inc. [NYSE: NUVB] closed the trading session at $9.49 on 10/28/21.
-The day’s price range saw the stock hit a low of $9.44, while the highest price level was $9.72.
+Nuvation Bio Inc. [NYSE: NUVB] stock went on an upward path that rose over 2.82% on Wednesday, amounting to a one-week price decrease of less than -1.25%.
 The company report on August 12, 2021 that Nuvation Bio Reports Second Quarter 2021 Financial Results and Provides Business Update.

 Ongoing enrollment in Phase 1/2 study of lead investigational compound NUV-422 for the treatment of adult patients with malignant gliomas; protocol amendment submitted to expand into additional cancers.